2026 California elections: Board of Equalization

 All four seats on the California State Board of Equalization are up for election, with three of four incumbents term-limited and ineligible for re-election.

 District 1

-Incumbent Republican Ted Gaines is term-limited and ineligible to seek re-election.
+Incumbent Republican Ted Gaines is term-limited and ineligible to seek re-election; he is instead running for the El Dorado County Board of Supervisors.
+State Senator Shannon Grove and Fresno City Councilman Nelson Esparza are running to succeed him.